 2. Anna ”Annie” Lotta Nelson/Johnson (Mar.
 1852 – 19/2 1912?) (m.
 1/5 1882 in Moline)

-At least 5 children – Founders of the D3a branch
+At least 5 children – Founders of the D3b branch

 Carl is born at Kopparhult, but grows up at Hårdaholmen.
-He marries Matilda Wilhelmina Albertina Johansdotter who is a daughter of the farmer Johan Fredrik Israelsson and his wife Lena Caisa Samuelsdotter from Arnäs on the island of Torpön in the lake close by.
+He eventually marries Matilda Wilhelmina Albertina Johansdotter who is a daughter of the farmer Johan Fredrik Israelsson and his wife Lena Caisa Samuelsdotter from Arnäs on the island of Torpön in the lake close by.

-Her mother dies in 1860 and her father moves to the neighbouring parish of Säby.
-Matilda is then sent to Lövåsa Norrgård where she is adopted by juryman (nämndeman) Anders Peter Nilsson and his wife Carolina Sofia Johansdotter, who own the farm.
-That is where she meets her husband-to-be.
+Her mother dies in 1860 and her father then moves to the neighbouring parish of Säby.
+Matilda is sent to Lövåsa Norrgård where she is adopted by juryman (nämndeman) Anders Peter Nilsson and his wife Carolina Sofia Johansdotter, who own the farm.
+When Carl marries her, he gets the tenancy of the farm.

-Carl now becomes a tenant at the farm.
-They seem to have been relatively prosperous, as they owned both gold and silver, and on the farm they have 1 mare, 9 cows, 1 pair of oxens, 1 bull, 3 calves, 12 sheep, 1 sow and 1 boar.
+They seem to have been relatively prosperous, as they owned both gold and silver, and on the farm they had 1 mare, 9 cows, 1 pair of oxens, 1 bull, 3 calves, 12 sheep, 1 sow and 1 boar.

 They have 2 children.